mathieujaumain/IrisZoomDataAPI/README.md

 Ri...
 Fork of :
 https://github.com/enohka/moddingSuite

-Meaning, it's basically the same data model cleaned from that VMMV nonsense and powered by some nasty helper methods. :D
+Meaning, it's basically the same data model cleansed from that VMMV nonsense and powered by some nasty helper methods. :D